Why we add Vitamin D3 to Auum Omega 3?

 Health Canada Recommends Vitamin D Supplementation

-Vitamin D helps in the normal development and maintenance of bones and teeth.
-It also helps in the absorption and use of calcium and phosphorus.
+Vitamin D helps the normal development and maintenance of bones and teeth.
+It also helps the absorption and use of calcium and phosphorus.

 An increase of Vitamin D3 is directly linked to improved skin, eye, heart, vascular and respiratory health, as well as enhanced metabolism (weight management), strong bones and improved sleep patterns.